 We have spent some time building a Terraform provider for GorillaStack.
 We’ll explore the “what” and “why” in some FAQs below, and will follow up with some technical blog posts around the “how” a little later.

 A Terraform Provider is an implementation of mappings between Terraform templates and API calls for resource creation, updates, reads and deletes.

-Essentially, just like a talented DevOps engineer could create AWS resources from Terraform templates, she can now create GorillaStack resources from Terraform templates too.
+Essentially, just like any talented DevOps engineer could create AWS resources from Terraform templates, they can now create GorillaStack resources from Terraform templates too.

 Since making our API generally available, our customers have been asking us to simplify the process of working with it.
 In all the requests to provide Postman collections or sample code, we observed that customers don’t want to write boilerplate code to generate API requests for all parts of the management of the lifecycle of GorillaStack resources.